Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Results

-A second strategy motivated by Markov chain Monte Carlo (MCMC) methods used under the rubric algebraic statistics to investigate large spaces of contingency tables \citep{diaconissturmfels98} is to perform random walks originating from sequences $x \in \mathcal{I}$, moving to a neighboring sequence at each step, and checking whether $\mathcal{B}$ has been crossed, i.e., whether the classifier decision has been changed.
-Were $\mathcal{B}$ thin, this strategy of wandering randomly would be horribly inefficient.
+A second strategy, motivated by Markov chain Monte Carlo (MCMC) methods used to investigate large spaces of contingency tables \citep{diaconissturmfels98}, is to perform random walks originating from sequences $x \in \mathcal{I}$, moving to a neighboring sequence at each step, and checking whether $\mathcal{B}$ has been crossed, i.e., whether the classifier decision has changed.
+Were $\mathcal{B}$ ``thin,'' this strategy of wandering randomly would be horribly ineffective.
 But, because $\mathcal{B}$ is not thin, it works reasonably well.
 To illustrate, we chose a random sample of 100 reads for each decision, and ran random walks of length 2000 steps originating at each.
 Keeping in mind that each boundary pair comprises two boundary points, 35,352 boundary points were found, of 600,300 sequences visited.

-For comparison, we repeated the experiment starting from 300 sequences known to be boundary points, again spread uniformly over the three decisions.
+The hypothesis that this process would be more efficient if started from a boundary point is not confirmed.
+We repeated the experiment starting from 300 sequences known to be boundary points, again spread uniformly over the three decisions.
 The improvement over random walks starting from random sequences is minimal; indeed, fewer boundary points---35,238---were identified.
-It is noteworthy, however, that \emph{none} of the 600 random walks failed to cross the boundary, so it is never far away.
+We interpret this as further confirmation that the boundary is not thin, so that starting from it yields little benefit.
+Note that none of the 600 random walks failed to cross the boundary, so it is never far away.
 Summary statistics appear in Table \ref{tab.rwSummary}.

-From Table \ref{tab.exploreboundary}, both versions of random walks are less efficient than Hamming paths, as measured by the number of boundary points identified divided by the number of classifier evaluations.
-This measure rests on the completely plausible assumption that classifier evaluation is the primary computational expense of boundary exploration, as discussed in Section \ref{subsec.experiment-reads}.
-But, these results confirm the ubiquity of $\mathcal{B}$.
+From Table \ref{tab.exploreboundary}, both versions of random walks are less efficient than Hamming paths, as measured by the number of boundary points identified divided by the number of classifier evaluations, which is the primary computational expense of boundary exploration.
+But, these results again confirm the omnipresence of $\mathcal{B}$.

-Note that both Hamming paths and random walks may pass through boundary points without identifying them, which can happen because each point in the path is compared only to its predecessor rather than all of its neighbors.
+Note that in our implementation both Hamming paths and random walks may pass through boundary points without identifying them, which can happen because (for computational efficiency) each point in the path is compared only to its predecessor rather than all of its neighbors.